skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 ### Pelles C

 Finally there's [Pelles C][pellesc].
 It's cost-free but not open source.
-It's a reasonable, small install that includes a full IDE and debugger.
+It's a reasonable, small install that includes a full IDE with an integrated debugger and command line tools.
 It has its own C library and Win32 SDK with the most complete C11 support around.
 It also supports OpenMP 3.1.
-All in all it's pretty nice and is something I wouldn't be afraid to rely on for Windows builds.
+All in all it's pretty nice and is something I wouldn't be afraid to rely upon for Windows builds.

 Like Visual C++, it has a couple of "povars" batch files to set up the right environment, which includes a C compiler, linker, assembler,